Teacher’s Guide: Episode 1

 Students will:

-1. Describe the relationship between the Karner blue butterfly, pine barrens, and the wild blue lupine.
+1. Describe the relationship between the Karner blue butterfly, the pine barrens, and the wild blue lupine.

-2. Explain why the population of the Karner blue is endangered in New Hampshire.
+2. Explain why the Karner blue population is endangered in New Hampshire.

 3. Recognize the distinct characteristics of the Karner blue butterfly.